Ruiyun/cljain/README.md

 =========

 The cljain is an abstraction layer sitting on top of [JAIN-SIP].
-It let's you use it as [Clojure] way.
+It let's you use it in [Clojure]'s way.

 Installation
 ============